 - Drive security, data governance, and analytics initiatives, and leverage AI to transform your backup data into business intelligence.

-- Enable eDiscovery, meet compliance mandates with best-in-class global deduplication, automated tiering, and archiving.
+- Enable eDiscovery and meet compliance mandates with best-in-class global deduplication, automated tiering, and archiving.

 - Consolidate all workloads into a single control pane to reduce infrastructure and administrative overhead.